kmcallister/azurescens/docs/hacking.md

 interesting structure.
 This is why we only render every other step to the screen; otherwise it would be far too blinky.

+## Experimentation and improvement

-The shader programs (as GLSL source code strings) are baked into the azurescens executable at compile time.
+By default, the shader programs are baked into the azurescens executable at compile time.
 This means the executable is self-contained and does not rely on any external files.
-However, it also means you need to recompile every time you change a shader.
-We plan to introduce a "dynamic shaders" option to speed up the code/build/run cycle.

-## Experimentation and improvement
+If you are playing around with the shaders you should switch this behavior with a command like

+    cargo run --release --features dynamic-shaders

+This will read the shaders at runtime, greatly reducing the delay in trying out new things.

 The actual feedback function is implemented in `src/shaders/feedback.glsl`, which is probably the most interesting file in the whole project.
 This is a